ftripier/spookyc/README.md

 In a good program, variable names must be terse, but expressive.

-In Spookylang they must also be scary.
+In Spookylang they must also be scary, or your program will crash.

 ## The spookiest emojis 😱